 Be smart with space

 Because your home office most likely won’t be one of the larger rooms in your home, use the space you have on tabletops and inside cabinets wisely.
-Shelf organizers are great places to keep books that you need, vertical file folders, paper and other things inside colorful bins.
+Shelf organizers are great places to keep books that you need, place vertical file folders, paper and other things inside colorful bins.

 Use bulletin boards, dry erase boards, magnetic strips and other vertical space to keep notes, to-do lists and other important scheduling reminders.
 Place these things right above your desk, so you never miss another appointment.